1988 World Series: Game 1

-By the time Kirk Gibson reached his locker after Game 1, bullpen coach Mark Cresse had written "R. HOBBS" on a piece of paper and taped it over Gibson's nameplate, which was in reference to Gibson's heroics mirroring those of the fictional slugger played by Robert Redford in The Natural.
+By the time Kirk Gibson reached his locker after Game 1, bullpen coach Mark Cresse had written "R. HOBBS" on a piece of paper and taped it over Gibson's nameplate, alluding to the walkoff homer by the fictional slugger played by Robert Redford in The Natural.
 Indeed, the next night, NBC replayed the home run, intercutting it with film and music of the Hobbs home run from the movie.

-Game 1 is the only game in World Series history such that a grand slam-hitting team both failed to win the game, and also later failed to win the series.
-The only other game in series history in which a grand slam-hitting team failed to win the game was 1956's Game 2 (the Yankees); nevertheless, the Yankees prevailed in the series.
+Game 1 is the only game in World Series history in which a grand slam-hitting team failed to win both the game and the series.
+(In 1956, the Yankees hit a grand slam and lost Game 2 but prevailed in the series; in 2025 the Blue Jays hit a grand slam and won Game 1 but lost the series).